Jpipe001/METAR/README.md

 ---

 + Creating HTML Pages, showing an Airport Summary Display of METAR codes and the Invividual Station Display of Decoded Data on a Local Network, please see examples below.
+No LEDS required.

 ---